Camberwell railway station, Melbourne: Redevelopment controversy

-In 2001, the Victorian State Government launched a new Metropolitan Planning Strategy, Melbourne 2030, which proposed intensification of development around public transport nodes, such as railway stations and tram routes, along with limits on such development in residential neighbourhoods.
-The precinct around the station was identified as one of a number of 'activity centres' earmarked for redevelopment.
+In 2001, the Victorian State Government launched a new metropolitan planning strategy, Melbourne 2030, which proposed intensification of development around public transport nodes, such as railway stations and tram routes, along with limits on such development in residential neighbourhoods.
+The precinct around the station was identified as one of a number of "activity centres" earmarked for redevelopment.

 In March 2003, VicTrack announced plans to develop the airspace over the site, including the construction of a deck over the station platforms and adjacent stabling yard, with 3–4 levels of car park, and 3–4 storeys of commercial space.
 The original plans, involving the station's demolition, led to protests from the local community.
 They received a significant amount of media attention, with actor Geoffrey Rush and comedian Barry Humphries publicly backing the campaign, and heading a protest march up Burke Road from Camberwell Junction to the station.
-The comedian performed a poem about planners at the rally, and noted that the railway line was sometimes called 'The Orient Express'.
+The comedian performed a poem about planners at the rally, and noted that the railway line was sometimes called "The Orient Express".
 To those supporting development of the station, the actions of the protesters were seen as an example of NIMBYism.

 The Boroondara Residents Action Group worked with architects McGauran Giannini Soon to provide alternative ideas for developing the air-space over the station and yard that were more in-keeping with their view of community preferences, including a small public plaza and a new public library, with some small-scale shops.

 Although the station is historic, it is not protected by any of the state's heritage listings for any architectural or cultural reasons, and failed to gain that protection when nominated to the Victorian Heritage Register by local residents groups.

-In July 2009, the Victorian Civil and Administrative Tribunal approved a nine-storey development on the site, provided that 14 design modifications were made within 28 days.
+In July 2009, the Victorian Civil and Administrative Tribunal approved a nine-story development on the site, provided that 14 design modifications were made within 28 days.

 In October 2012, VicTrack announced that it had discontinued negotiations with the preferred developer, CSTP Pty Ltd.

 Platforms and services

 Camberwell has one island platform with two faces and one side platform.
-It is serviced by Metro Trains' Lilydale, Belgrave and Alamein line services.
+It is serviced by Metro Trains' Alamein, Belgrave and Lilydale line services.